Best Motability hybrid cars 2021

 If you live in an urban area and do most of your motoring over shorter distances, one of the plug-in hybrid options featured below is worth a look; if longer journeys are more common, it may be worth looking at a traditional hybrid.

-Read on for a run-down of our favourite hybrid cars to feature on the Motability scheme:
+Read on for a run-down of our favourite Motability hybrid cars for 2021.

-The Kia Niro is available on Motability as of December 2019 with either no advance payment in entry-level from, or in higher spec with a payment of just £99.
+The Kia Niro is available on Motability as of October 2020, with advance payments starting at £799 in entry-level from.
 Using the same 1.6-litre petrol-electric drivetrain, but in a larger and more practical SUV body, the Niro offers a balance of economy, performance and practicality.
+There’s also a plug-in hybrid version, as featured below.

 You’ll find it hard not to be impressed by the Niro’s interior space for passengers and luggage, while build quality is great and there’s decent standard equipment.
 Entry-level cars with smaller wheels are the most efficient, with quoted figures of 59mpg and 86g/km CO2 emissions.
 Power is the same as the Ioniq, at 139bhp, while performance is adequate if not electrifying, which is no surprise given the Niro is heavier than the Ioniq.